dpuiu/MitoHPC/README.md

     $ ./filter.all.sh
     ... or
     $ nohup ./filter.all.sh &	                                 # run in the backgroud
     ... or (MARCC)
-    $ sbatch --partition=shared --time=24:0:0 ./filter.all.sh    # run using a job scheduler
+    $ sbatch --partition=shared --time=24:0:0 ./filter.all.sh    # run using a SLURM job scheduler
+    ... or (JHPCE)
+    qsub -wd $MYSCRATCH -V ./filter.all.sh                       # run using an SGE job scheduler; run under $MYSCRATCH

 ## OUTPUT ##

     VCF/TAB/SUMMARY/FASTA Files: